 The nu goth style is often referred to as hipster goth due to the elements of hipster fashion and styles in which it is deeply rooted.
-To many, nu goth is more hipster than goth, however, despite the strong hipster component, nu goth is still rooted in many of the same foundational concepts as the more darkly defined gothic styles.
+To many, nu goth is more hipster than goth, however, despite the strong hipster component, nu goth is still based on many of the same foundational concepts as the other more darkly defined gothic styles.

 9.)
 Bubble Goth

 Bubble goth is a newer style of goth that can more or less be traced back to a single person.
 Estonian pop singer, Kerli Koiv popularized this style and in the true spirit of goth subculture, had the desire to "make the beautiful, creepy and the creepy, beautiful".

-As with the very origins of goth subculture, this particular style was born from this type of music.
+As with the very origins of goth subculture as a whole, this particular style was born from this distinct type of music.
 Similar to pastel goths, bubble goth style adds a colorful and somewhat cute touch to the traditionally dark aesthetics of the gothic subculture.

 The music genre for these types of goths primarily includes the musical works of Kerli Koiv (since she more or less spawned the bubble goth style).
 With similarities to the styles of music you’d find in the cyber goth realm, bubble goth is very pop music focused with more edgy or dark electronic elements.

-As with cyber goths, bubble goth fashion borrows elements such as gas masks, technology, and other similar accessories.
+Much like cyber goths, bubble goth fashion borrows elements like gas masks, technology, and other similar accessories.
 Additionally, it shares many similarities to pastel goths as the style incorporates less dark apparel and instead focuses on brighter or more neutral colors in a variety of styles like shorts, skirts, and tops.

 10.)
 Deathrocker Goth

 A unique branch of goth subculture, deathrocker goths evolved primarily from the punk origins that infuse the gothic style.
 Going darker than traditional punk styles, deathrockers are somewhere in between punk and traditional goths.